When do I have to have finished my PhD by to be eligible for the 2023 cohort application and selection process?

-Candidates applying for our 2022 cohort must have completed, or expect to complete, all the requirements for the conferral of their PhD, including a successful defense, between 01 June 2021 and 30 July 2022.
+Candidates applying for our 2023 cohort must complete, or expect to complete, all the requirements for the conferral of their PhD, including a successful defense, between 01 June 2022 and 30 July 2023.
 It is worth noting that you do not necessarily have to have attended your graduation ceremony, so long as all requirements for conferral of doctoral status have been met within this timeframe.

 Do I need to be nominated by my institution?